Department of Communication

 The Department of Communication at Villanova University invites applications for the annual Harron Family Endowed Chair in Communication.
 The Department seeks a senior colleague whose scholarship, regardless of specialization or methodological orientation, has made a significant contribution to the discipline of Communication.
-This visiting, one-semester appointment is for the fall 2012.
+This visiting, one-semester appointment is for the Fall of 2014.
 University-sponsored housing will be provided for the duration of the appointment.
 The responsibilities of the position include teaching one undergraduate and one graduate course related to his/her area of expertise, delivering a lecture to the Villanova community during the semester in residence, and mentoring faculty and students in the Communication Department.
-In addition to the salary generated by the Endowment and University-sponsored housing, The Harron Family Endowed Chair in Communication is eligible to receive graduate assistant support and to apply for a grant of up to $10,000 from the Waterhouse Family Institute for the Study of Communication and Society.
-This visiting position may be used to supplement sabbatical leave, but the Department encourages all interested, qualified candidates to apply.
+In addition to the salary generated by the Endowment, the Harron Family Endowed Chair in Communication is eligible to receive graduate assistant support and/or to apply for a grant of up to $10,000 from the Waterhouse Family Institute for the Study of Communication and Society.
+This visiting position may be used to supplement sabbatical leave.
+The Department encourages all interested, qualified candidates to apply.

 These materials should be sent to Dr. Maurice Hall, Chairperson, Department of Communication, Villanova University, 800 Lancaster Ave., Villanova, PA 19085-1699.
 Electronic versions of these materials may be sent to firstname.lastname@example.org.
-Review of applications will begin immediately, and will continue until the 2012 Harron Chair is selected.
+Review of applications will begin December 1, 2013, and will continue until the 2014 Harron Family Chair is selected.

 The Harron family has been associated with the field of communication since the turn of the twentieth century.
 Through the endowment of scholarships for students demonstrating academic achievement and financial need and support of the University’s highly regarded One Book Villanova program, the Harron family has also been a leader in philanthropic efforts at Villanova University.
 The Harron Family Endowed Chair in Communication honors the Harron family's accomplishments in the field of communication, their philanthropic legacy, and the Department's commitment to excellence in communication education, scholarship, and practice.